 - Don’t criticize advice and suggestions.
 Acknowledge everyone’s ideas and thank them.
-Let them know you value their thinking.
-Human beings need to feel needed, recognized and validated.
+Let them know you value their thoughts.
+Human beings need to feel needed, recognized, and validated.

 - Reward milestones along the way.
 A family outing or cooking a special meal together goes a long way toward maintaining enthusiasm and boosting morale.

 - Return the favor.
 When your family members ask for your advice and help to complete the things that they are in the process of accomplishing, be supportive and enthusiastic.